 Department of Latin American Studies Scholarships:

-IFSA-Butler (Approved Programs: Birkbeck College in London, Macquarie University (Sydney), University of Queensland (Brisbane), University of Melbourne, Argentina Universities Program)
+IFSA-Butler (Approved Programs: Birkbeck College, Macquarie University, University of Queensland, University of Melbourne, Argentina Universities Program)

-IES (Approved Programs: European Culture and Society in Vienna, Paris - French Studies and Business and International Affairs)
+IES (Approved Programs: European Culture and Society in Vienna, Paris - French Studies and Business and International Affairs only)

 John Cabot University